Paink64/HPC-AI-Resources/Personal-Computer-LLM-RAG.md

 ✅ Query prepared successfully!
 Now, let's generate a response. ✨🎉

+🎯 Challenge: Swap the prompt for something ridiculous, like “Explain quantum physics to a squirrel” or “Why did the robot fall in love with a toaster?”<br>
+💡 Extra Tip: Edit the `query = "What is the process of photosynthesis?"` line and rerun the generation cell.

 ## ✨ **Step 4: Generate a Response Using the Retrieved Documents**

 ### **➕🐍 Add a New Code Cell**